 It’s imperative that Brokers recruit top agents to sell your brokerage services.
 In order to entice and retain agents, Brokerages need to develop a clear value proposition for potential agents in order to convince them that working for your brokerage will advance their brokerage career.
 By offering competitive industry tools, supporting the sales agent’s personal brand, and developing an attractive culture, brokers can make themselves indispensable to their agents.

 Here are a few ways how brokers recruit and retain talented sales agents.

 Invest in technology that makes your sales agents better

 One way brokers recruit and retain sales agents is by investing in brokerage technology.
 The majority of agents use technology on a daily basis and Agents have come to rely on brokerages to help share the cost of broker technology.

 Identifying what technology motivates your agents should help determine your recruiting pitch.
 Here are a few examples of technology that increases agent productivity:

-- Video marketing – Video marketing is a trend your brokerage should promote when recruiting agents.
+- find out here now Video marketing – Video marketing is a trend your brokerage should promote when recruiting agents.
 Some brokerages hire in-house videographers or create engaging, easy-to-launch video emails with BombBomb.

 Recruit agents at every experience level